thaisratis/RNAmining/volumes/rnamining-front/assets/scripts/README.md

 1. It receives RNA sequences in a file of a specific organism
 2. It counts the nucleotides frequency of each sequence
+3. It perfoms a sequences normalization by its lenght
-3. It loads a Convolutional Neural Network trained model of the organism.
+4. It loads a XGBoost trained model of the organism
-4. It returns the predictions of each sequence
+5. It returns the predictions of each sequence

 ## Instructions

-First, make sure you have Python 3.6, Pandas, Scikit-learn, Keras and Tensorflow installed.
+First, make sure you have Python 3.8, Pandas, Scikit-learn and Xgboost installed.
 Then, go into scripts folder and run the rnamining.py file.
-The file can be used to predict new sequences or to train a CNN model.
-If the fasta file header has more than 20 characters, only the first 20 characters will be displayed in the results file.
+The file can be used to predict new sequences or to train a new model.
 The file results will be called "predictions.txt".

 ### Predict